 Elliot Ferguson | The Kingston Whig Standard

-KINGSTON – Despite being No. 652 on the waiting list, 420 Kingston owner Jennawae McLean said she is optimistic that her company will eventually get a licence to sell cannabis.
+Despite being No. 652 on the waiting list, 420 Kingston owner Jennawae McLean said she is optimistic that her company will eventually get a license to sell cannabis.

 In eastern Ontario, the region including Kingston, five lottery winners were drawn: Daniel Telio, Brandon Long, Patterson and Lavoie, Pure Alpha Holdings, and Karan Someshwar.

-Almost 12,000 people and companies entered the lottery for the five licences in eastern Ontario, which includes Kingston, Ottawa, Belleville, Barrie, and Peterborough and Kawartha Lakes.
+Almost 12,000 people and companies entered the lottery for the five licenses in eastern Ontario, which includes Kingston, Ottawa, Belleville, Barrie, and Peterborough and Kawartha Lakes.

-McLean said she is still hopeful that a retail licence opportunity will come her way, eventually.
+McLean said she is still hopeful that a retail license opportunity will come her way, eventually.